Well-posedness and singularity formation for the Kolmogorov two-equation model of turbulence in 1-D: Proof of the main results

-Thanks to the previous uniform embedding properties, we can extract a weakly converging subsequence.
+\paragraph{Stability analysis and convergence.} Thanks to the previous uniform embedding properties, we can extract a weakly converging subsequence.
 More precisely, owing to \eqref{est:sol_e}, we deduce the existence of functions $u$, $\o$ and $k$, all belonging to the space $L^\infty_T(H^2)$, such that, up to the extraction of a subsequence (not relabelled here), one has the convergences

 The basic idea is that the triplet $\big(u,\o,k\big)$ identified above is the sought solution to the Kolmogorov system \eqref{eq:kolm}.
-Nonetheless, of course the previous weak convergence properties are not enough to assert this, owing to the non-linear terms appearing in the equations.
-Therefore, we need some compactness properties for the sequence of solutions $\big(u_\veps,\o_\veps,k_\veps\big)_\veps$: this is the goal of the next paragraph.
+Nonetheless, of course the previous weak convergence properties are not enough to assert this, owing to the presence of non-linear terms in the equations.
+Therefore, we need some compactness properties for the sequence of solutions $\big(u_\veps,\o_\veps,k_\veps\big)_\veps$: this is the goal of the present paragraph.

+Before going on, let us immediately clarify that it is enough to prove that the triplet $\big(u,\o,k\big)$ solves \eqref{eq:kolm} in the weak sense.
+Similarly, in order to verify this, it is enough to pass to the limit in the weak formulation of the equations satisfied by $\big(u_\veps,\o_\veps,k_\veps\big)$.
+Here, the weak formulation we refer to is the classical one: for instance, concerning the approximate velocity fields $u_\veps$, we have